The Party (1990 film): Production

 Producer Bernadette Payeur said the striptease scene was filmed at the old Saint-Vincent-de-Paul penitentiary.
 In the scene Charlotte Laurier strips completely naked in front of dozens of extras, many of whom were ex-convicts.
 "It wasn't always easy to keep them quiet!" - Payeur said.
+Falardeau said none of the action seen in the film was "invented, every scene is true", and that Silmard was a witness to it all.
+He noted that not all of it happened "on the same night."
+He went on to say that if they had actually included "everything that really happened, nobody could have watched it."
+Simard and a former prisoner guard served as consultants on the film; advising the director on things like how prisoners could manage to kill themselves and how a strip search was really conducted.